Meet The Team

 After studying economics at the Free University of Berlin, he became a lecturer at the Frankfurt School of Finance and a research fellow at Potsdam University, where he obtained a PhD degree in economics.

 Dr. Giucci serves as a high ranking economic policy advisor in several countries, in particular in Ukraine, Belarus, Germany, Moldova, and Georgia, as well as in the Russian Federation and Azerbaijan.
-He is currently the leader of the German Advisory Group Ukraine, and the German Economic Teams in Belarus (GET Belarus), Moldova (GET Moldova) and Georgia (GET Georgia).
+He is currently the leader of the German Advisory Group Ukraine, and the German Economic Teams in Belarus (GET Belarus), Moldova (GET Moldova), Georgia (GET Georgia) and Uzbekistan (GET Uzbekistan).
 He also provides regular consultancy services to private companies in the real and in the financial sector.

 Robert Kirchner has been an authorized representative of Berlin Economics since 2007, he is the Deputy Director of the policy advice project and Coordinator of projects in Ukraine.